RichardsonFL/opencv-samples/examples/color_filtering/docs.md

 # Work with Color filtering

-This exemple was made with the filtered color from the image. but it can be done from the both video file or video form a camera...
+This example was made with the filtered color from the image. but it can be done from the both video file or video form a camera...

 For this example, we have worked with the follow methods: